Laurence-Taylor/FCC-FSD-Python-Certification-Certification-Project-Configuration-Manager/README.md

 ## User Stories:

-- You should define a function named add_setting with two parameters representing a dictionary of settings and a tuple containing a key-value pair
+- You should define a function named <b>add_setting</b> with two parameters representing a dictionary of settings and a tuple containing a key-value pair

     add_setting function should: